 About Helen Cespedes

-Helen is excited to join The Civilians this spring as Flora Swan in their immersive production of Paul Swan is Dead and Gone.
-She recently appeared as May Welland in the world-premiere adaptation of Edith Wharton’s The Age of Innocence by Doug McGrath, directed by Doug Hughes and starring Boyd Gaines.
+Helen is excited to make her debut at both Theater For A New Audience in Brooklyn and the Shakespeare Theater in DC this winter in Simon Godwin's production of Timon of Athens opposite Katharine Hunter.
+She recently appeared as Flora Swan in The Civilians' immersive production of Paul Swan is Dead and Gone and as May Welland in the world-premiere adaptation of Edith Wharton’s The Age of Innocence by Doug McGrath, directed by Doug Hughes and starring Boyd Gaines.

 Other favorite credits include Rosa in The Rose Tattoo in a staged reading directed by Doug Hughes and opposite Patti LuPone and Bobby Cannavale; Cecily in the Importance of Being Earnest at The Old Globe directed by Maria Aitken and the same role at Williamstown directed by David Hyde Pierce opposite Tyne Daly; and Kitty in Taking Steps directed by Sam Buntrock at Barrington Stage.